Welcome to Dog Training: 101. Training dogs has never been easier. We'll deliver the tricks, you supply the treats.

 Step #2: Gently push on your dogs rear end to coax him to sit as you're saying the voice command.
-Keep repeating it until he's sitting down 'squarely' with his feet directly under him.
+Keep repeating it until he's sitting.

 Step #3: Say "good sit" enthusiastically when he's all the way down and offer him part of the treat.
 Keep praising him until he stands up again.

 Repeat step #1 and give him a few seconds to respond.
 Repeat the voice command 3 times or so, giving him a few seconds to respond each time.

 Repeat steps two and three.